HenryXi/css/jquery/jquery loop array example.md

 </body>
 </html>
 ```
-`forEach` method is not support by all browsers.
+`forEach` method is not supported by all browsers.
 I recommend using Jquery or generic way in Javascript.